 Vaginal discomfort and urinary incontinence may also occur before menopause and after delivery.
 These symptoms are chronic in nature and risk sexual function and quality of life over time and may worsen.
 Local estrogen therapy may be effective in treating vaginal changes, but there is a lack of data on its safety, especially in women with a personal history of estrogen-dependent tumors.

-Laser vaginal rejuvenation is proved to be the most effective and the safest in treating vaginal and urinary tract conditions during menopause, increasing sexual function, and improving quality of life.
+Laser vaginal rejuvenation is proven to be the most effective and the safest in treating vaginal and urinary tract conditions during menopause, increasing sexual function, and improving quality of life.

 Vaginal delivery can cause tremendous pressure on the muscles, ligaments, and tissues in the birth canal, leading to a variety of discomforts and symptoms, including vaginal relaxation, decreased sexual sensation and pleasure, vaginal flatulence, and narrow vaginal entrance.
 The focus of vaginoplasty is to restore and reconstruct the damaged muscles and tissues of the vagina and its supporting structure into a younger pre-pregnancy state.